 This is because people can’t search for things they’re unaware of, and most people don’t care about things that happened long ago and thus never search for them.

 You may have noticed that some news articles get a lot of organic search traffic in the short-term by ranking in the “Top stories” block for relevant, high-volume search queries.

-Here’s an article from Politico ranking in the “Top stories” block for “Donald Trump.”
+Here’s an article from The Guardian ranking in the “Top stories” block for “Donald Trump”:

-Which Ahrefs picks up almost immediately:
+Ahrefs picked this up almost immediately:

 So one of the quickest and most effective SEO wins ever is this:

 - Find the pages on your website with the most referring domains;

 - Do keyword research to see if you can re-optimize them for relevant topics with decent search traffic potential.